 Trucking companies usually carry greater insurance coverage than their drivers.
 Sometimes their negligence in supervising or hiring truckers is a cause of an accident, making them directly liable.
 Among other duties, trucking companies must make sure that the drivers they trust with their commercial vehicles are competent to handle them.
 Under federal law, they must conduct background checks of their job applicants.
 In some cases, trucking companies are negligent in carrying out this duty or simply conduct no background check at all.
 For example, if a company sees that a driver has multiple DUIs, this should be a red flag to the company.
 If a trucking company chooses to hire such an applicant anyway, it may become accountable to anyone whom the driver harms.

-If you are able to prove that a violation of federal trucking regulations caused your injuries, you may be able to recover many forms of compensation, such as mental anguish, out-of-pocket costs, property damage, lost income, medical bills, and pain and suffering.Pursue a Truck Accident Claim with the Assistance of a Los Angeles Lawyer
+If your attorney is able to prove that a violation of federal trucking regulations caused your injuries, you may be able to recover many forms of compensation, such as mental anguish, out-of-pocket costs, property damage, lost income, medical bills, and pain and suffering.Pursue a Truck Accident Claim with the Assistance of a Los Angeles Lawyer